NYC Screener Cheat Sheet

 - There are several background check contacts at the DOE.
 Screeners don’t email them directly but go through Stephanie Serrano, [email protected], NYC's Volunteer Screening Manager, who compiles a list of inquiries about applicants each week.
 Screeners can add these inquiries to this Box document entitled GoPass Weekly Follow Ups.

-- NYC receives reports from GoPass every Monday, Wednesday and Friday.
+- NYC pulls reports from GoPass every Monday, Wednesday and Friday [on a daily cadence during the busy season].
 Screeners should check their open apps list views in Salesforce for updates on those days.

 - If an applicant has been previously fingerprinted through the DOE, they will still need to be fingerprinted.
 Although GoPass is part of the DOE, it is a different process than the general DOE fingerprinting.